 In 2020, the departments of Health and Human Services, Labor and the Treasury finalized the Transparency in Coverage rule requiring health insurers and group health plans provide the following two items.

-- Publicly Available Machine-Readable Files: Insurers and plans will be required to make available to the public— including consumers, researchers, employers, and third-party developers—machine-readable files disclosing detailed information on the costs of covered items including negotiated rates for in-network providers, historical allowed amounts and billed chargers for out-of-network providers and negotiated rates, and historic net prices for prescription drugs.
+- Publicly Available Machine-Readable Files: Insurers and plans will be required to make available to the public— including consumers, researchers, employers, and third-party developers—machine-readable files disclosing detailed information on the costs of covered items including negotiated rates for in-network providers, historical allowed amounts and billed charges for out-of-network providers and negotiated rates, and historic net prices for prescription drugs.